Along The Same Lines

 Tuesday Nov 26, 2024

-In this episode, we meet Andy, who has spent years navigating the complexities of career transitions, personal identity, and meaningful work.
+Meet Andy Nelson,who has spent years navigating the complexities of career transitions, personal identity, and meaningful work.
 From a corporate career that spanned fintech and management consulting to years of van travel across continents, he shares how he found clarity in the most unexpected places—Siberian trains, surfboards, and conversations over tea.
 Now a career coach helping others align their passions with their contributions, he offers practical insights and empowering advice for anyone contemplating a big leap or a small step toward a life that feels true.
-Let’s dive in!

 Monday Nov 11, 2024